 Plan to start your Santurce street art walking tour at the intersection of Manual Fernandez Juncos Avenue and Calle Cerra.
-At that intersection you’ll immediately start seeing the street art.
+At that intersection, you’ll immediately start seeing the street art.

 Continue walking north, up Calle Cerra where you’ll pass by mural after mural.
 For several blocks you’ll pass by vibrant expressions of art and soon see why Santurce is so special.

 Once you reach Calle Progreso, your walking tour is complete.
-However, feel free to explore the blocks west of Calle Cerra as there is some street art that has trickled over to the surround blocks.
+However, feel free to explore the blocks west of Calle Cerra as there is some street art that has trickled over to the surrounding blocks.

 Santurce Es Ley – How Santurce Street Art Began

 Artists tend to be the voice of the people, street artists in particular.
 With Puerto Rico’s current and past socio-economic problems, the local artists of Santurce used their neighbored buildings as their canvas.